dmjone/dmjone/.github/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GNU Affero General Public License, version 3 or later.
 See `LICENSE` for more information.

 ## Contact